 Molson Coors's portfolio of products includes a wide range of beers, lager, and cider for which we buy a variety of goods and services.
-In the UK, we currently buy from over 2,300 suppliers in more than 12 different categories (including brewing, packaging, logistics, dispense, IT, and marketing).
+In the UK, we currently buy from over 1,772 suppliers in more than 12 different categories (including brewing, packaging, logistics, dispense, IT, and marketing) and we recognise our responsibility, as a large organisation, to ensure that the goods and services which we buy are produced and supplied ethically without exploitation.

-We consider our supply chain to be of medium complexity.
+We consider our supply chain to be of medium complexity and we recognise that we cannot consider Molson Coors to be immune, there is always a risk of modern slavery occurring in our supply chain.
 Our suppliers and customers are based around the world, with their own suppliers and customers being part of an ongoing chain of customers and suppliers.
 Some of our suppliers are also our customers and some of our market competitors are also our suppliers.
 In addition to this, some of our internal departments are outsourced to suppliers of outsourced services.
 For example, in the UK, our IT services are outsourced.

 When we look at our supply chain with modern slavery in mind, historically we have been looking backwards towards the businesses that supply us with goods and services.
 What we have come to realise is that not only should we be thinking about the businesses that we buy from, but we should also be thinking about the businesses that we sell to.
-We fully intend to work on the way in which we view and raise awareness of modern slavery within our upstream and downstream supply chain.
+We fully intend to work on the way in which we view and raise awareness of modern slavery within our upstream and downstream supply chain, try to ensure that our suppliers are operating in an ethical and responsible way and seek to mitigate the risk of modern slavery occurring in our supply chain.